-Furthermore, through the use of continuous improvement tools and industry expertise, DHL was successfully able to adopt and implement best practises – from MRO operations in Saudi Arabia and from its experiences of working across the Energy industry globally.
-This ensured tried and tested HSSE (Health, Safety, Security & Environment) procedures were in place throughout the supply chain and that the in-refinery distribution network was optimised for chemicals and spare parts.
+Furthermore, through the use of continuous improvement tools and industry expertise, DHL was successfully able to adopt and implement best practices – from MRO operations in Saudi Arabia and from its experiences of working across the Energy industry globally.
+This ensured tried and tested HSSE (Health, Safety, Security & Environment) procedures were in place throughout the supply chain and that the in-refinery distribution network was optimized for chemicals and spare parts.

 The positive communication and strong business partnership between our customer’s and our own operation managers ensured a smooth transition, from the two incumbents to one leading logistics provider, in a very short time frame.

-The planning and implementation of this MRO end-to-end solution capitalised on the advantage of being able to execute 100% of shipments via the wider DHL network, using DHL Global Forwarding and DHL Express as sole shippers (Express, Air, Ocean, and Road) around the world, a collaborative approach which has proven its benefits to our valued customer.
+The planning and implementation of this MRO end-to-end solution capitalized on the advantage of being able to execute 100% of shipments via the wider DHL network, using DHL Global Forwarding and DHL Express as sole shippers (Express, Air, Ocean, and Road) around the world, a collaborative approach which has proven its benefits to our valued customer.

 The track and trace tool, set up alongside a robust operations framework, limited return of stock to 2.2% in 2010 and 2011 and, as such, ensured lower inventory in-transit costs.
-The clearer visibility of product movement along the supply chain also helped to minimise the effect of complications in the customer’s operations, through a better understanding of modes along the supply chain.
+The clearer visibility of product movement along the supply chain also helped to minimize the effect of complications in the customer’s operations, through a better understanding of modes along the supply chain.
 This in turn leads to higher customer satisfaction with accelerated on-time delivery.

 Furthermore, the LLP solution acts as a single point of contact and enables DHL to manage the customer’s global MRO, and meet all the KPIs set out by the client at the LLP control tower, including order pick-ups and transit time performance – which scored 100% on accuracy.